helins/dsim.cljc/README.md

 values usually follows a particular statistical distribution in order to be more realistic and more representative of the real world.

-If you know what this is all about, they we point you to the excellent [kixi.stats](https://github.com/MastodonC/kixi.stats) library and more specifically to the [kixi.stats.distribution](https://cljdoc.org/d/kixi/stats/0.5.2/api/kixi.stats.distribution<Paste>) namespace which provides ways for randomly sampling common statistical distributions.
+If you know what this is all about, then we point you to the excellent [kixi.stats](https://github.com/MastodonC/kixi.stats) library and more specifically to the [kixi.stats.distribution](https://cljdoc.org/d/kixi/stats/0.5.2/api/kixi.stats.distribution<Paste>) namespace which provides ways for randomly sampling common statistical distributions.